Dan Gladden

-Clinton Daniel Gladden III (born July 7, 1957) is an American former Major League Baseball player and current radio broadcaster.
-He was the starting left fielder with the Minnesota Twins' two World Series Championship teams in 1987 and 1991.
+Clinton Daniel Gladden III (born July 7, 1957) is an American former professional baseball player and current radio broadcaster.
+An outfielder, he played in Major League Baseball (MLB) for the San Francisco Giants (1983–1986), Minnesota Twins (1987–1991), and Detroit Tigers (1992–1993) before playing a final season in Japan in 1994 with the Yomiuri Giants of Nippon Professional Baseball (NPB).

+Gladden was the starting left fielder on the Twins' two World Series Championship teams in 1987 and 1991.
+He was one of seven Twins players to be part of both the 1987 and 1991 championship teams, the other six being Randy Bush, Greg Gagne, Kent Hrbek, Gene Larkin, Al Newman, and Kirby Puckett.
+He also won a Japan Series championship with the Yomiuri Giants during his only season in Japan.

 Baseball career

-Known as "The Dazzle Man", he attended California State University, Fresno and was signed by the San Francisco Giants as an amateur free agent in 1979.
+Known as "the Dazzle Man", Gladden attended California State University, Fresno and was signed by the San Francisco Giants as an amateur free agent in 1979.
 He made his debut with the Giants in 1983, and in 1984 he batted .351 with 31 stolen bases as the Giants' center fielder.

-In 1987, Gladden was traded to the Minnesota Twins, and won a World Series championship with them in his first year.
-In Game 1, he hit the first grand slam in a World Series game in 17 years.
-He would earn another World Series ring with the Twins in 1991, when they beat the Atlanta Braves in what is sometimes called the greatest World Series ever played.
-In the intense and memorable Game 7 of the 1991 Series, Gladden stretched a broken bat bloop hit into a double before scoring the winning run on Gene Larkin's single off of Atlanta's Alejandro Peña, in the bottom of the 10th inning.
+In 1987, Gladden was traded to the Minnesota Twins and won a World Series championship in his first year with the team.
+In Game 1 of the Series, he hit the first grand slam in a World Series game in 17 years.
+He would earn another World Series championship ring with the Twins in 1991, when they defeated the Atlanta Braves in what is sometimes called the greatest World Series ever played.
+In the intense and memorable Game 7 of the 1991 Series, Gladden stretched a broken bat bloop hit into a double before scoring the winning run on Gene Larkin's single off of Atlanta's Alejandro Peña in the bottom of the 10th inning.

-After the 1991 season, Gladden signed as a free agent with the Detroit Tigers, and played with them until 1993.
+After the 1991 season, Gladden signed as a free agent with the Detroit Tigers, playing with them until 1993.
 He spent 1994 in Japan playing for the Yomiuri Giants, winning a Japan Series championship.
 Because of the 1994–95 MLBPA strike, Gladden's championship with the kyojin is regarded by some fans as a world championship, and he retired from the game as a player on top as a three-time world champion with the distinction of having won championships in two continents (as does teammate Hideki Matsui, who won the World Series in 2009 with the New York Yankees).
-He returned to the Twins as a scout (spring training, 1995), then the Colorado Rockies (advance, 1996–1998) and spent 1999 as a roving instructor for the San Francisco Giants.
+As of 2025, Gladden remains the last foreign position player to win both the World Series and Japan Series, as the most recent foreigner to do so was former Hokkaido Nippon-Ham Fighters pitcher Chris Martin, who won the 2021 World Series with the Atlanta Braves after winning the 2016 Japan Series with the Fighters.